-The Group’s Monday weekly meetings are temporarily suspended in accordance with Government Coronavirus guidelines.
-Recently the Group celebrated its 40th Anniversary – reported as “40 years of Zen Buddhist meditation in city” in the Lancaster Guardian, 12 March 2020, p19.
-The following are extracts from this report: “Formerly known as Lancaster Zen Group, it is one of the first Buddhist groups in the city and follows the Soto Zen Buddhist tradition.
+In March 2020 the Group celebrated its 40th Anniversary.
+Extracts from the Lancaster Guardian report included: “Formerly known as Lancaster Zen Group, it is one of the first Buddhist groups in the city and follows the Soto Zen Buddhist tradition.
 Its meditation practice is called Zazen (serene reflection meditation) ….
 The Group’s long-standing and continuing presence has enabled many local people to learn to practice in this way.
 Its trust is that those who come, bring the compassionate awareness of meditation and its qualities of generosity of spirit, kindness and intuitive wisdom into their daily lives and to their dealings with those they live and work with and meet, and that its beneficial effects resonate widely and deeply”.

-This website lets you know about our meditation practice, what we do at group meetings, our wider connections, and our group contacts – please navigate it by clicking on Menu or the tabs at the top of the home page.
+To find out more about our practice, what we do at group meetings, our connections, further resources, and contacts – please navigate this website by clicking the relevant webpage under ‘Menu’ or the tabs at the top of each webpage.